 - Mimecast conducts regular internal and external audits of its security practices.

 - Mimecast ensures that Personnel are aware of and comply with the technical and organizational measures set forth in this document.

-To subscribe to notifications for changes to this and other GDPR related pages, please click here and subscribe to the “Trust Center Updates” feed.
+To subscribe to notifications for changes to this and other data privacy related pages, please click here and subscribe to the “Trust Center Updates” feed.